fekerel/cbrn-to-fakeapi/GUIDE.md

   - Array lengths consistent with counts or limits.
 - Mandatory: add schema-driven checks using `openapi.json` (see 5.1).

+Important: You MUST validate nested fields
+- Do not stop at top-level fields.
+If the response includes nested objects or arrays of objects, validate representative nested fields according to the schema (e.g., `address.city` as string, `items[0].quantity` as integer, `items[0].productId` as integer).
+- Study the target endpoint’s response schema in `openapi.json` carefully (Swagger UI or the JSON file) and mirror key nested fields in your assertions.
+- For arrays, assert it is an array and validate the shape of at least one representative element.

 ### 5.2 Server-handled timestamp fields

 - Many request/response schemas include `createdAt` and `modifiedAt` (or similar timestamp fields).
 These fields are handled by the server and MUST NOT be supplied in request bodies constructed by tests or scenario services.